Knowles, Helen J. and Brandon T. Metroka, eds. 2020. Free Speech Theory: Understanding the Controversies. New York: Peter Lang.

 Book Reviews and Encyclopedia Entries

-Statebuilding from the Margins: Between Reconstruction and the New Deal, by Carol Nackenoff and Julie Novkov, eds.
+Metroka, Brandon T. 2014.
+“Review: Statebuilding from the Margins: Between Reconstruction and the New Deal, by Carol Nackenoff and Julie Novkov, eds.
 (Philadelphia: University of Pennsylvania Press, 2014).
-Law and Politics Book Review 20, No. 6 (2014): 321-325.
+Law and Politics Book Review 20 (6): 321-325.

 Michael O. Sawyer Fellowship in Constitutional Law and Politics (2011-2012, 2014-2016).
 Dr. Thomas M. Keck, Political Science Department Chair, Syracuse University (Public opinion data, state high court research, “culture wars” political issues, comparative free speech jurisprudence).